If you're thinking of buying a house and applying for a mortgage, you'll need to know all about loan-to-value. Here's our guide with the lowdown.

-The average price of a home in Britain has risen in recent years.
+The average price of a home in Britain has historically risen over the years.
 It means a £250,000 house that you bought several years ago could now be worth £350,000, or even more.

 Falling house prices

-Negative makes it almost impossible for the family to remortgage.
-If, for example, they wanted to change to a new mortgage lender that offered a more favourable interest rate, they would probably be turned down.
-Since the 2008 credit crisis, mortgage providers are no longer willing to lend more than the actual value of the property.
-It means the family may end up automatically slipping onto an expensive standard variable rate mortgage at the end of their initial deal - something that does not protect them against further interest rate rises.
+It means the family may end up automatically slipping on to an expensive standard variable rate mortgage at the end of their initial deal - something that does not protect them against further interest rate rises.

 Why is LTV important?

-Mortgage providers will usually try to reduce this risk by charging a higher rate of interest for mortgages with a higher loan-to-value.
-Although this helps to protect the lenders, it can sometimes cause problems for the borrowers as, since higher interest repayments can be more difficult to meet, and may increase your risk of defaulting on the loan.
+Mortgage providers try to reduce this risk by charging a higher rate of interest for mortgages with a higher loan-to-value.

 Remortgaging or moving house

 Loan-to-value is just as important a consideration for people moving house, or remortgaging an existing property.
-The amount of equity you hold in your property will affect your ability to remortgage, and may limit your options if you decide to move house.
+The amount of equity you hold in your property will affect your ability to remortgage, and may limit your options.

 Equity release schemes